 Section 1.
-Assessments: All Owners are obligated to pay, in accordance with the provisions of the declaration, all Assessments levied by the association on behalf of the Corporation to meet all expenses of the Corporation which may include, without limitation, a liability insurance policy premium and an insurance premium for a policy to cover repair and reconstruction work in case of fire, earthquake or other hazard.
+Assessments: All Owners are obligated to pay, in accordance with the provisions of the Declaration, all Assessments levied by the Association on behalf of the Corporation to meet all expenses of the Corporation which may include, without limitation, a liability insurance policy premium and an insurance premium for a policy to cover repair and reconstruction work in case of fire, earthquake or other hazard.
 All delinquent Assessments shall be enforced, collected or foreclosed in the manner provided in the Declaration.

 Section 2.
 Maintenance and Repair:

-Every Owner must perform promptly, at the Owner’s sole cost and expense, all maintenance of and repairs to his unit as required under the Declaration.
-Each Owner shall be responsible for all damages to any and all other units and/or to the Common Area caused by such Owner’s negligence, misuse or neglect.
+Every Owner must perform promptly, at the Owner’s sole cost and expense, all maintenance of and repairs to his Unit as required under the Declaration.
+Each Owner shall be responsible for all damages to any and all other Units and/or to the Common Area caused by such Owner’s negligence, misuse or neglect.

-All maintenance, repairs and replacements to the Common Area, whether located inside or outside of the units (unless necessitated by the negligence, misuse or neglect of an Owner, in which case such expenses shall be charged to such Owner), shall be made by the Board and be charged to all the Owners as a common expense.
+All maintenance, repairs and replacements to the Common Area, whether located inside or outside of the Units (unless necessitated by the negligence, misuse or neglect of an Owner, in which case such expenses shall be charged to such Owner), shall be made by the Board and be charged to all the Owners as a common expense.

 ARTICLE VI.
 Records.

-The Board or the managing agent shall keep detailed records of the actions of the Board and the managing agent, minutes of the meetings of the Board, minutes of the meetings of the Members, and financial records and books of account of the Corporation, including a chronological listing of receipts and expenditures, as well as a separate account for each unit which, among other things, shall contain the amount of each assessment of common charges against such unit, the date when due, the amounts paid thereon, and the balance remaining unpaid.
-A written report summarizing all receipts and expenditures of the Corporation shall be rendered by the Board to all Owners at least annually.
+The Board or the managing agent shall keep detailed records of the actions of the Board and the managing agent, minutes of the meetings of the Board, minutes of the meetings of the Members, and financial records and books of account of the Corporation, including a chronological listing of receipts and expenditures, as well as a separate account for each Unit which, among other things, shall contain the amount of each assessment of common charges against such Unit, the date when due, the amounts paid thereon, and the balance remaining unpaid.
+A written report summarizing all receipts and expenditures of the Corporation shall be rendered by the Board to all Owners at least annually, within 60 days of the close of the fiscal year.
+Minutes from all Board and Member meetings shall be preserved for a minimum of ten (10) years.

 ARTICLE VII.
 AMENDMENTS TO BYLAWS.

-Except as otherwise provided in the declaration or these Bylaws, these Bylaws may be modified or amended by the affirmative vote of at least sixty percent (60%) of the total voting power of the Corporation at a meeting of the Corporation duly held for such purpose with a quorum present.
+Except as otherwise provided in the declaration or these Bylaws, these Bylaws may be modified or amended by the affirmative vote of at least a majority (50% plus 1) of the total voting power of the Corporation at a meeting of the Corporation duly held for such purpose with a Quorum present.

 ARTICLE VIII.
 MISCELLANEOUS.